INTERVIEW BY MARKO SYRJALA

 Anton Fig: Right, you know, I’ve been producing some stuff.
-I play around town a lot with different people like Oz Noy who is a great kind of more jazzy sort of guitarist.
-I’ve been doing stuff with Joe, I’ve been doing stuff with Joe and Beth Hart.
+I play around town a lot with different people like Oz Noy, who is a great kind of more jazzy sort of guitarist.
+I’ve been doing stuff with Joe, and I’ve been doing stuff with Joe and Beth Hart.
 We’ve been doing a lot of stuff together.
 I’ve been doing the Letterman show.
 I’m flying to Florida, sorry, Philadelphia on the weekend to do a thing, a concert for the veterans, people coming back with traumatic – PTSD, I think it’s called, stress.
 I’m doing a concert for that.
 I’m playing around.
 I’m really busy all the time doing lots of different things.
 I just came back from LA.
 I did a record with a producer, Joe’s producer.
 I did a record on the weekend.
 I just produced a record of this guy, Joe Silver.
 He’s like a singer song-writer.
-Like the country music, I do all different kinds of music.
+Like country music, I do all different kinds of music.
 So it’s not like I’m running any one particular style, you know?

 The David Letterman thing, you’ve been doing it for quite a long time?

 So it’s been going on for 25 years.
 I just thought, do not you ever get tired of this work?
 I mean, 25 years is a long time to do one thing, even when it is an outstanding job?